rabidaudio/rabid.audio/src/resume.md

 #### Forbes [30 Under 30](https://www.forbes.com/profile/fixd), 2019

-Included along with co-founders on the 30U30 list in the Manufaturing & Industry category in recognition of the growth of FIXD Automotive.
+Included along with co-founders on the 30U30 list in the Manufacturing & Industry category in recognition of the growth of FIXD Automotive.

 #### Finalist, [Static Showdown 2015](https://2015.staticshowdown.com/winners)